JaraLowell/RadeWeb/data/Corrade_README.md

 ## Features

+- **Account-Specific Processing**: Link Corrade to a specific account to avoid processing whispers on all logged-in accounts
+- **Object Command Support**: Optionally allow objects (not just avatars) to send Corrade commands
 - **Automatic Activation**: Plugin only runs when groups are configured
 - **Whisper Command Processing**: Automatically detects and processes Corrade commands sent via whisper
 - **Multi-Entity Support**: Send messages to local chat, groups, or individual avatars